hunterius-prime/TFTBridge/README.md

 - basic printer capabilities reporting for enabling parts of menu based on enabled capabilities
 - BLTouch menu / control
 - printing from SDCARD slot on TFT or USB (not perfect but 80% usable)
-- printing from host(klipper) file list
+- printing from host(klipper) file list , PAUSE/RESUME working

 ## Hardware Connection